Why concept testing surveys?

 Avoid the concept-test interpretation traps

 A trap many fall into, is that they compare the new product-concept scores to the same scores for existing products and services.
 The problem is that new concepts tend to get higher scores on certain questions, which only then drop later as familiarity grows.
 The risk is that you then reach the false conclusion that your concept is better than the alternatives.
 That’s why it is best to use a professional marketing researcher who specialises in concept test.
-They will either be able to compare your new concept scores to normative databases of previous new concept tests; or they may instead use a statistical system that adjusts for the rating inflation and compensates so that your lift or gap assessment is correct.
+They will be able to compare your new concept scores to normative databases of previous new concept tests conducted using the same system.

 Another trap many fall into, is that they interpret the ratings for each question in the same way.
 However the range of likely scores differs depending on the question.
 A professional marketing researcher who specialises in concept test will be able to compare your new concept scores to previous new concept tests conducted using their standard system.